-Students who are in good academic standing (2.0 GPA or higher) and have the approval of their academic advisor are eligible to participate in Weekend Intensive Courses.
+Students who are in good academic standing (2.0 GPA or higher) and have the approval of their academic advisor are eligible to participate in Intensive Courses.
 Developmental coursework and prerequisites must be successfully completed.
-Eligible students who receive Financial Aid are required to review their weekend intensive course registration with their Financial Aid Specialist.
-This discussion will allow students a better understanding of the Financial Aid implications for adding and dropping a weekend intensive course.
+Eligible students who receive Financial Aid are required to review their intensive course registration with their Financial Aid Specialist.
+This discussion will allow students a better understanding of the Financial Aid implications for adding and dropping an intensive course.